wjrl/AlignmentPlugin/README.md

 * __Windows:__ Unzip the <`BioFabric20B1.zip` file and drag the `BioFabric.exe` file out of the archive and drop it on your desktop.
 Double-clicking on the desktop icon will start the program running.
-On Windows, you will probably need to agree to run software from an unknown publisher, or read a message that "Windows protected your PC", that the app is unrecognized, and you will need to click on the __More info__ link gives you the option to __Run Anyway__.
+On Windows, you will probably need to agree to run software from an unknown publisher, or read a message that "Windows protected your PC", that the app is unrecognized, and you will need to click on the __More info__ link to be able to choose the option to __Run Anyway__.
 (Note: The executable file *has been signed*, but the signing certificate has currently expired.)